openpermissions/accounts-srv/documents/markdown/how-to-register.md

 ### Limitations

-+ There may be some delay in replicating account data to the staging service
 + Offer generation is not automated and requires some understanding of the underlying policy expression language
-+ Currently offers are identified in the UI by their UUID not their descriptive name

 ## New organisation and service registration